Direct Media Interface

 In computing, Direct Media Interface (DMI) is Intel's proprietary link between the northbridge (or CPU) and southbridge (e.g. Platform Controller Hub family) chipset on a computer motherboard.
 It was first used between the 9xx chipsets and the ICH6, released in 2004.
 Previous Intel chipsets had used the Intel Hub Architecture to perform the same function, and server chipsets use a similar interface called Enterprise Southbridge Interface (ESI).
 While the "DMI" name dates back to ICH6, Intel mandates specific combinations of compatible devices, so the presence of a DMI does not guarantee by itself that a particular northbridge-southbridge combination is allowed.

 Intel X99 motherboard diagram.
 The DMI bus is visible between CPU and PCH.

 DMI is essentially PCI Express, using multiple lanes and differential signaling to form a point-to-point link.
 Most implementations use a ×8 or ×4 link, while some mobile systems (e.g. 915GMS, 945GMS/GSE/GU and the Atom N450) use a ×2 link, halving the bandwidth.
 The original implementation provides 10 Gbit/s (1 GB/s) in each direction using a ×4 link.
 The DMI provides support for concurrent traffic and isochronous data transfer capabilities.

-DMI replaced FSB (Front-Side Bus) which was eliminated in 2009.
+Starting with the Nehalem microarchitecture for Core i5/i7 CPUs, released in the 4th quarter of 2008, and the Westmere microarchitecture for Core i3 CPUs, released in the 1st quarter of 2010, DMI replaced FSB (Front-Side Bus) which was last used on the Celeron 925 and Celeron ULV 763, released in January 2011.